What We Do:

 At least five major goals for EMMA have emerged through the intersect of our obligations to CAEP as well as the needs of the field at large.
 The goals presently entail the development of:

-a digital badge or micro credential based on the national standards;
+3. a national dual language certificate based on the national standards;

 In sum, we maintain that the national standards (NDLETPS) along with the establishment of the Specialized Professional Association (EMMA) through CAEP have created an all-new space for dual language education activities in the US with at least five formidable professional obligations.